U.S. Energy Information Administration logo

 Why am I being charged more for heating oil or propane than the price on EIA's website?

-The price you are being charged for heating oil or propane can vary widely from the prices that the U.S. Energy Information Administration (EIA) publishes.
-EIA publishes the averages of the heating oil and propane prices reported by respondents to surveys (see learn more links below).
-The prices do not include taxes, or any premiums or discounts that you may be charged or offered by a heating oil or propane supplier.
-The heating oil and propane prices that EIA publishes are only a general guide for prices in your area.
+The price you are being charged for heating oil or propane can vary widely from the prices that we publish.
+We publish the averages of the heating oil and propane prices reported by the respondents to our surveys.
+The prices do not include taxes, premiums, or any discounts that you may be charged or offered by a heating oil or propane supplier.
+The heating oil and propane prices we publish are only a general guide for prices in your area.

-EIA cannot tell you if you are being charged a reasonable or fair price for heating oil or propane.
-There is no government regulation or control of heating oil or propane prices.
-If you think you are being charged unfairly by a heating oil or propane supplier, you may contact your local Better Business Bureau and/or your state consumer protection agency, usually administered by the Attorney General.
+We cannot tell you if you are being charged a reasonable or fair price for heating oil or propane because heating oil and propane prices are not regulated.
+If you think you are being charged unfairly by a heating oil or propane supplier, you can contact your local Better Business Bureau chapter or your state consumer protection agency, usually administered by the Attorney General.

 Learn more:

-Weekly average residential heating oil prices and propane prices, October through March, for the United States, selected states, and regions of the country
+Weekly average residential heating oil prices and propane prices, October through March, for selected states and regions of the United States

 Heating Oil and Propane Update